-2.3.8 Sea Mammal Research Unit (SMRU) Seal Telemetry Data
+2.3.10 Sea Mammal Research Unit (SMRU) Seal Telemetry Data

-- 2.3.8.1 In the UK, SMRU has deployed telemetry tags on grey and harbour seal since 1988 and 2001, respectively.
-These tags transmit data on seal locations with the tag duration (number of days) varying between individual deployments.
-All telemetry data used are cleaned according to SMRU protocol (Russell et al., 2011).
-Location data resulting from tags are then corrected for positional error using a linear Gaussian state space Kalman filter (Royer and Lutcavage, 2008; Jones et al., 2011). - 2.3.8.2 Telemetry data within Hornsea Three have been summarised by SMRU to illustrate seal activity within the former Hornsea Zone (SMRU, 2017).
-All tags deployed at these haul-outs were Argos tags. - 2.3.8.3 Twenty five harbour seal were tagged in The Wash in 2012 (SMRU, 2017).
+- 2.3.10.1 In the UK, SMRU has deployed telemetry tags on grey and harbour seals since 1988 and 2001, respectively.
+These tags transmit data on seal locations with the tag duration (number of days) varying between individual deployments. - Telemetry data within Hornsea Three have been summarised by SMRU to illustrate seal movements 2.3.10.2 within the former Hornsea Zone (SMRU, 2017). - 2.3.10.3 Twenty five harbour seals were tagged in The Wash in 2012 (SMRU, 2017).
 Two of these tags failed resulting in a total of 23 tagged animals transmitting data.
 Of these animals, 12 were female aged over one year, and 11 were male aged over one year.
-These animals had a mean tag duration of 95.2 days (range: 2 to 171 days). - 2.3.8.4 Ten harbour seal were also tagged in the Thames in 2012.
-These comprised of five females aged over one year, and five males aged over one year.
+These animals had a mean tag duration of 95.2 days (range: 2 to 171 days). - 2.3.10.4 Ten harbour seals were also tagged in the Thames in 2012.
+These comprised five females aged over one year, and five males aged over one year.
 The mean tag duration was 97.7 days (range 62 to 136 days).
-Two of these animals had ranges that overlapped with the regional marine mammal study area. - 2.3.8.5 Twenty adult grey seal were tagged at Blakeney and Donna Nook in May 2015 (ten animals from each location) (SMRU, 2017).
+Two of these animals had ranges that overlapped with the regional marine mammal study area. - 2.3.10.5 Twenty adult grey seals were tagged at Blakeney and Donna Nook in May 2015 (ten animals from each location) (SMRU, 2017).
 Thirteen animals were female aged over one year, and seven were male aged over one year.
 The mean tag duration was 169.75 days (range 5 to 238 days).
-Of these, eight of the animals tagged at Blakeney had tracks that entered Hornsea Three marine mammal study area, and one of the animals tagged at Donna Nook entered Hornsea Three marine mammal study area.
+Of these, eight of the animals tagged at Blakeney had tracks that entered Hornsea Three marine mammal study area, and one of the animals tagged at Donna Nook entered Hornsea Three marine mammal study area. - 2.3.10.6 In 2016, a total of 20 harbour seals were tagged in The Wash as part of the Race Bank Offshore Wind Farm post-consent monitoring.
+A total of 15 were female and 5 were male and the mean tag duration was 138.4 days (range 43 - 244 days).
+Of the 20 tagged harbour seals, 16 had Global Positioning System (GPS) tracks and positions that overlapped with the scoping boundary area that covers the Hornsea Three array area and offshore cable corridor.

-2.3.9 Seal at-sea density maps
+2.3.11 Seal at-sea usage maps